ka8725/ka8725.github.com/_posts/2020-01-09-transition-from-belongs-to-or-has-many-to-has-and-belongs-to-many.md

 share: true
 ---

-**TL;DR:** Follow incremental approach below.
+**TL;DR:** Follow the incremental approach below.
 Divide the entire problem into small sub-problems and deploy them one by one:
 - define the new DB structure
 - fill it in along with the old DB structure simultaneously
-- migrate the old data
+- migrate the old data to the new one
 - define the new associations and make the code use them
 - drop the old DB structure and the code that's not relevant anymore.